ajylee/gpaw-rtxs/doc/documentation/manual.rst

 also write ``{'bands': -10}`` to converge all bands except the last
 10. It is often hard to converge the last few bands in a calculation.

-The calculation will stop with an error if convergence is not reached in ``maxiter`` self-consistent iterations (defaults to 120).

 .. _manual_maxiter:

 Maximum number of SCF-iterations
 --------------------------------

-XXX Missing doc
+The calculation will stop with an error if convergence is not reached in ``maxiter`` self-consistent iterations (defaults to 120).

 .. _manual_txt: